Drum Transcription: “How Many More Times” — John Bonham with Led Zeppelin

 I prioritized the solos and fills for this updated version.
 Maybe one of these days I’ll update the sheets for the full track, but at this point in my career, I’ve lost interest in doing full songs from beginning to end (particularly for an eight–minute tune).
-Right now, I wouldn’t get anything out of that.
+Right now, I wouldn’t get anything out of that much work.

 I included the big fill at the end of “The Hunter” section because it’s an awesome lick.
 And then there’s the grand finale, which marked my first exposure to nonuplets (that I was at least aware of).
 They are a deceptively easy rhythm — in the case of 16th note nonuplets, just subdivide each hit of a quarter note triplet into three equal notes.
 Voilà!